 - Participants demonstrated an understanding of what is required to succeed in the workplace

-- Participating Families were provided with educational counseling sessions
+- Participating families were provided with educational counseling sessions

-- Participants displayed improved self-esteem
+- Improved self-esteem

 - Facilities saw an increase in participants who enjoyed reading more